How to Install Git on Rocky Linux (10, 9, 8)

 Install Git with DNF Package Manager

 The simplest way to install Git on Rocky Linux is through the default AppStream repository.
-Git is not pre-installed on minimal Rocky Linux installations but may already be present on desktop environments.
-This method provides a stable, tested version that receives security updates automatically when you run system upgrades.
+This method provides a stable, tested version that receives security updates when you upgrade your system.
+If git --version already prints a version, Git is installed and you can skip the install command.

 sudo dnf install git